Welcome to our Foundation Stage Page!

 Meet your Teachers

 Hi!
-My name is Mrs Davis and I am your FS1 Teacher.
+My name is Miss Frost and I am your Foundation Stage Teacher and Early Years Leader.

 Mrs Davis is bubbly and enthusiastic all the time.
 She is definitely lots of fun!
 She likes to spend time with her family and especially enjoys going on trips to the seaside and finding new places to visit.